This is a fantastic opportunity for an experienced and passionate CBT Therapists

 to join Brent Talking Therapies Service

 (IAPT) located in the diverse and vibrant community of the London borough of Brent.
-We have 2 fixed-term 12 months posts to cover maternity leave.
 Our team is key in the work we do and service provided to the population of Brent.
 You will have opportunities for regular clinical supervision from the senior leadership team, specialist supervision for PTSD and training opportunities, such as EMDR, Behavioural Couples Therapy and LTC.
 You will provide clinical supervision to our Step 2 team, including qualified and trainee psychological wellbeing practitioner and will receive supervision training to equip you in doing this.
 Our Step 3 team also provide supervision for our trainee clinical psychologists and CBT trainees on placement with our service.
 Wellbeing is important within our service, and we are a diverse, collaborative and cohesive team.
 We offer flexible working patterns including onsite and remote working.

 The successful applicant may have contact with patients or service users.
 As an NHS Trust we strongly encourage and support vaccination as this remains the best way to protect yourself, your family, your colleagues and of course patients and service users when working on our healthcare settings.
 Main duties of the job